Pilbara Jeans Cotton Stretch

 - YKK Zip

-- Colours: Black, Bone, Ink-Navy, Moss, Vintage-Grey, Wheat, Whiskey New Colour SeaGrass due late May 2021
+- Colours: Black, Bone, Ink-Navy, Moss, Vintage-Grey, Wheat, Whiskey, Seagrass New Colours Cement & Gunmetal Blue due October 2021

 Pilbara Collection is an innovative brand that is rapidly expanding on the Australian market.
 Styling, fit and fabric performance are key features in the Pilbara Collection range of garments.
 Built with Quality Fabrics to ensure they wear well and look good.